Yvonne-Wong/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

+To run this app you will also need to sign up for a trello account (https://trello.com/signup).
+By doing so you can then generate and API key and a token.
+You will need to add these as values in your `.env` file.

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running:

 ```bash
 $ poetry run flask run
 ```

 You should see output similar to the following:

 ```bash
  * Serving Flask app "app" (lazy loading)
  * Environment: development